Runroom/purejs/README.md

-# Runroom Utility Kit
+# Pure JS

 > Work in progress

-Runroom utility kit is a pack of non-jquery javascript modules that can be extended using NPM
+Pure JS is a _work in progress_ pack of non-jquery javascript modules that can be extended using **npm**

 To install use either

 ```
-$ yarn add runroom-utility-kit --dev
+$ yarn add pure-js --dev

-$ npm install --dev runroom-utility-kit
+$ npm install --dev pure-js
 ```

 ## List of modules